mozilla/ActiveData/docs/ActiveData 190801.md

 * Low query latency is work - The time between submitting the query and getting back an answer depends on the machine power and data locality and data structure
 * Data Timeliness is work - any caching, or warehouse

+### Data

+The shape of the data is important for manipulation.
+Organization of data is important for discovery.

+* Locating data; required data is sparse
+* Shape of the data; standard data
+* Use cases driving data extraction APIs and declaring schema

+Use-case driven analysis vs automated ingestion

 ### Analysis

-Large data extraction
+* Large data extraction (data moved to code, which is wrong)
 * Support complex queries - Analysis is hard; the data must go through verification, links to other data, transformed for presentation

-Update and fix data
+* Update and fix data

-Analytic Functions (window functions)
+* Analytic Functions (window functions)

-## Solution: Database as a Service!?
+## Service Solution: Database as a Service!?

 A database server solves many of these problems.
 Many micro-service candidates get built into a larger application because a database server solves many of the above problems

 ### More problems